 I have listed a few ideas for New Caledonia souvenirs to inspire you.
 Tell me in the comments what you brought back from your trip!

 Local crafts that make great souvenirs from New Caledonia

 Kanaks make wonderful wooden sculptures that are excellent souvenirs from New Caledonia.

 We were initially worried about bringing back to Australia wooden articles.
-But it is actually not a problem as long as it is for personal use and the wood has no insect or other contamination.
-The website of the Australian government states: “Imported articles need to be clean, free of bark, insects, soil or other contaminants (look for holes and sawdust as this may indicate that your article contains insect pests).”
+But it is not a problem as long as it is for personal use and the wood has no insect or other contamination.
+The Australian government website states: “Imported articles need to be clean, free of bark, insects, soil or other contaminants (look for holes and sawdust as this may indicate that your article contains insect pests).”
 Visit the Australian Government website or the website of the government of the country you are visiting next for more information.

 Jewellery is another excellent local craft souvenir idea when visiting New Caledonia.
 They usually make necklaces, earrings and bracelets with shells.
 But New Caledonia is also reputed for real pearls if you have a bigger budget.

 You will also find beautiful weaved objects in New Caledonia, from decorative ornaments to plates, hats, and bags.
 Local people use them a lot.
 We never came across a person selling them.
 But I remember our host in Ouvea put visitors in contact with a woman from his tribe so they could make an order.